MathManuelHinz/chrono/documentation/chrono-tutorial.md

 ### help

 "help" takes **1** argument, which should be the name of a command or an alias.
 Help will give you the signature of the command as well as a short description of the functionality if the argument is a command.
-If the argument is an alias chrono will print the alias itself.
+If the argument is an alias Chrono will print the alias itself.
 You can gather even more information by calling help on the commands used by the alias.

 Example: